Student Help & Support

 - Academic Advising

 Begin your university experience by meeting with an academic advisor to determine the best program for you and plan a degree route to graduate in a timely manner.
-Visit Academic Advising to find your advisor or email email@example.com.
-Make an appointment to set yourself up for academic success!
+Visit Academic Advising to find your advisor or or log into Navigate to schedule an appointment with your advisor.
+Not sure who your advisor is?
+Email email@example.com.

 The UAA Learning Commons offers student learning support resources for all UAA students, including a math lab, writing center, academic coaching center, tutoring in select subjects, and on-campus computer labs and study areas.
 Many of their services are available virtually.